 The influence of technology has impacted many industries, including construction.
 However, the construction industry has been slow to adopt technology because designing digital platforms for construction requires an understanding of the needs of construction professionals on-site.
 A one-size-fits-all approach to problem-solving is not effective for the construction industry.

 If digital technology can effectively address the challenges faced by construction professionals and is user-friendly, why would anyone deny its use?
 This could be a challenge for managers to address and overcome to encourage technology adoption in the construction industry.

 Gap 3: Unique Nature of Each Project

 The uniqueness of each construction project, with its varying requirements, poses a challenge when adopting digital technology.
-Unlike other industries, the construction industry cannot rely on off-the-shelf solutions as each project is a one-off, and the solutions must be customized to meet the specific needs of the project.
+The construction industry relies on off-the-shelf solutions but at times, the solutions must be customized to meet the specific needs of the project.

 This results in significant costs and challenges in adopting digital technology for the construction industry.
 It is often challenging to tailor these solutions to each project’s requirements, making it an expensive endeavor that requires significant resources and expertise.